nets4geeks/abCAPECCWESemanticModel/README.md

-# The generator of the CAPEC & CWE semantic models
+# Generator of CAPEC & CWE semantic models

 ## Documentation
 * [The example of OWL Model](snapshots/20181222v2.owl)